Let's set the scene.

 Warm the acetate up a bit—though not too hot—and it should be much easier too move.

 Hey, not-so-amazing, hardly brilliant, but still totally gorgeous author, I'm more of a visual/audio person and your article isn't helping me.

 First of all, how dare you?!
 Just kidding...kinda.

 Well, my dear reader, we actually have a video where our CEO Morten explains everything I've just spent a great deal of time and effort explaining.
-There.
+Here.
+Happy now?

 No, but for real.
 I hope this article (and the video) have proven helpful!

-Again, this is just for our acetate models—which include NEW DEPP, DEPP, LIV, GRACE, LOUIE, COREY, JACK, NORMA, and NEW NORMA.
+Again, this is just for our acetate models—which include NEW DEPP, DEPP, LIV, GRACE, LOUIE, COREY, JACK, NORMA, NEW NORMA as well as our MW models ROE, ANNA, and DYLAN.
 You will not be able to do the same thing with our injection and metal models.
 If you have any further questions, you are always welcome to just google it.
-Or write to us at email@example.com, of course!
+Or write to us at firstname.lastname@example.org, of course!
 We're always happy to help 😎